DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 Too late.

-The outer rune fractured—not violently, but with strange calm.
+The outer rune fracturedâ€”not violently, but with strange calm.
 The sound was not shatter, but detune.
 A dissonance that unmade balance.
 The carefully constructed harmony collapsed like a house of cards.

 Pain lanced through her skull.
 Three others screamed.
 One dropped to the floor, convulsing.

 Still Elyra stood.

 It was inside the pattern now.
-Not free, not stable—but *present*.
+Not free, not stableâ€”but *present*.
 She couldn't contain it.
 But she could *meet* it.

 She gave more.
 Too much.
 Her vision darkened at the edges.
 Her spine burned with a heat that had nothing to do with temperature.
 Blood trickled from her nose, hot and copper-tasting.

-And then—
+And thenâ€”

 Stillness.